elipopovadev/High-Quality-Code/README.md

      - composite let clients treat individual objects and compositions of objects uniformly;
      - this pattern creates a tree structure of a group of objects;
      - the Composite Pattern is used where we need to treat a group of objects in a similar way as a single unit object;
+     - composite component may also contain other composite objects;
+     - the object which does not contain any other objects is simply treated as a leaf object;